pirate/sites-using-cloudflare/README.md

 # List of Sites possibly affected by Cloudflare's #Cloudbleed HTTPS Traffic Leak

+### DISCLAIMER:
+This list contains *all* domains that use cloudflare DNS, not just the cloudflare SSL proxy (the affected service that leaked data).
+It's a broad sweeping list that includes everything.
+Just because a domain is on the list does not mean the site is compromised.
+This list will be narrowed down to the affected domains as I get more information.
 This is a (work-in-progress) list of domains possibly affected by the [CloudBleed HTTPS traffic leak](https://blog.cloudflare.com/incident-report-on-memory-leak-caused-by-cloudflare-parser-bug/).
 Original vuln [thread](https://bugs.chromium.org/p/project-zero/issues/detail?id=1139) by Google Project Zero.